OlenaMaiakovska/AAV_PB/README.md

 # AAV_PB
-Here I publish the description and the basic workflow for PacBio Sequencing data analysis
+Here I publish description and the basic workflow for PacBio Sequencing data analysis